Andrew Napolitano

-Andrew Peter Napolitano (born June 6, 1950) is an American retired jurist and syndicated columnist whose work appears in numerous publications, including The Washington Times and Reason.
+Andrew Peter Napolitano (born June 6, 1950) is an American retired jurist and syndicated columnist whose work appears in publications including The Washington Times.
 Napolitano served as a New Jersey Superior Court judge from 1987 to 1995.
 He also served as a visiting professor at Widener University Delaware Law School, Seton Hall University School of Law, and Brooklyn Law School.
 He is a libertarian and has gained prominence in part due to his criticism of the administrations of George W. Bush, Barack Obama, and Donald Trump.
 Beginning in 1997, he became an analyst for Fox News, commenting on legal news and trials.
 He has written nine books on legal and political subjects.
+He was let go by Fox in 2021 due to sexual harassment allegations and now hosts his own Youtube show Judge Napolitano - Judging Freedom.

 Early life and judicial and academic career

 Napolitano was born in Newark, New Jersey.
 He graduated with an A.B. in history from Princeton University in 1972 after completing a senior thesis titled "An Essay on the Origin and Evolution of Representative Government in the Colony of the Massachusetts Bay, 1630–1644."
 He received his J.D. from Notre Dame Law School and was admitted to the New Jersey bar in 1975.
 After law school, he entered private practice as a litigator.
 He first taught law for a brief period in 1980–1981 at Delaware Law School (now Widener).
 He sat on the New Jersey bench from 1987 to 1995, becoming the state's youngest then-sitting Superior Court judge.

 Napolitano resigned his judgeship in 1995 to return to private practice.
 He served as an adjunct professor at Seton Hall University School of Law for 11 years, from 1989 to 2000.
 He served as a visiting professor at Brooklyn Law School from 2013 to 2017.

 Napolitano told friends in 2017 that President Donald Trump told him he was considering him for a United States Supreme Court appointment should there be a second vacancy.
 Ultimately, Judge Brett Kavanaugh was chosen instead.